AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/install.md

 You can use the [!DNL Upgrade Compatibility Tool] via:

 - As a standalone [command-line interface](../upgrade-compatibility-tool/run.md) tool.
-- Integrating the [!DNL Upgrade Compatibility Tool] with the [!DNL Site-Wide Analysis Tool](../upgrade-compatibility-tool/integrate-analysis-tool.md).
+- Integrating the [!DNL Upgrade Compatibility Tool] with the [[!DNL Site-Wide Analysis Tool]](../upgrade-compatibility-tool/integrate-analysis-tool.md).
 - A run configuration within the [Magento PHPStorm plugin](../upgrade-compatibility-tool/run-configuration-phpstorm-plugin.md).

 ### Example of an [!DNL Upgrade Compatibility Tool] use case